 |Private Gondola Ride

 ✅ See my article on gondola rides for more details.

 Boat tour on the Grand Canal

 The inexpensive classic remains, of course, the approximately 1-hour boat tour with a guide in the language of your choice, which can of course also be booked in German.
 Here you can learn everything you need to know about the Grand Canal and its attractions and history from the water.
 You can also book a boat tour directly here.

 To have seen and experienced Venice, you have to go up and down the Grand Canal.
 The lively boat traffic on the water is always a show and a must for every visitor to Venice.
 Then there are the magnificent palaces, which you can see from the outside or, if you stop off, you should also visit from the inside.
 My recommendation, as already mentioned, is to take the vaporetto line 1.
 The water buses stop at all the stops on the Grand Canal, moving slowly and giving you plenty of time to photograph the beautiful buildings.
 This is also the best way to get a first overview of Venice.
 It starts at the Piazzale Roma stop (photo above) and ends at St Mark’s Square at the S. Zaccaria station (photo below).

-There are only a few bridges over the Grand Canal, so the vaporetti stop sometimes on one side of the canal, sometimes on the other.
-For both directions there is always only one stop, about every 200 metres.
+There are only a few bridges over the Grand Canal, so the vaporetti stops sometimes on one side of the canal, sometimes on the other.
+For both directions, there is always only one stop, about every 200 meters.
 So you always have a chance to get off and visit one of the many sights and museums on the Grand Canal.
 Many locals also take line 1 for just one stop to cross the Grand Canal.
 When getting back on, always keep in mind which direction the water bus is going, although the problem has been well solved by now with many signs.